mukhtar-github/react-advanced/README.md

 In Javascript, the first return in a function overriddes the subsequent returns that follows.

+You can setup the whole application inside of one component.
+It's just about if the condition is not met then you have your default return.

 ### useEffect and Conditional Rendering Corresponding Projects

 2 Tours